ZivaVatra/flac2all/README.md

 * Migration of code to python3
 * Removal of old (pre 0.1.7) opus codec support.
 The logic is broken, and most people use newer codecs, so not worth converting the logic to python3

-### 18/02/2019

-* Version 4.1 pushed to pypi.
-* AUR (Arch Linux) package updated (thanks to Graysky)

 ## What is it
-Started in 2003 as a flac to ogg vorbis script, flac2all has grown into a parallel processing program that will convert your collection of FLAC files into various other formats (currently mp3,ogg vorbis,opus,flac and aac), complete with any tags that the source file had.
+Started in 2003 as a simple flac to ogg vorbis script, flac2all has grown into a clustered parallel processing program that will convert your collection of FLAC files into various other formats (see "Formats" section for list), complete with any tags that the source file had.
 Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.
 ## Details

-After many years of (admittadly slow) development, version 4 is finally ready for general release.

-This is the new stable version, replacing V3.
-Its been in "Beta" for a few years now, and now I feel ready to release it to the public.
-Please test and raise any issues you find.

-The older v3 releases are also still available in the downloads area, as well as the "version3" branch of git, if v4 isn't working for you.

-Biggest changes for this version are:
-* A rewrite of the multi process core
-* The ability to encode multiple codecs in parallel (e.g. mp3 and vorbis at once)
-* Logging support, plus statistical capture and summary at the end
-* Break up of code from one monolithic file into smaller core files, and files for codecs, for easier maintenance and development/extension
-* Proper packaging, with future releases going via PyPi
+Version5 is the new release of flac2all.
+The decision to bump up a version number was primarily driven by the move to python3.
+Python2 was scheduled to be EOL after the 1st January 2020, and a lot of distros are already defaulting to python3 as the system Python interpreter.
+Rather than hold two versions of "version4", one for py2 and one for py3, it made more sense to bump the version number (thats what they are there for, after all).

+Following on from my tradition of adding at least one major change in versions.
+Version5 has support for network distributed transcoding via ZeroMQ.
+This allows you to launch a single flac2all "master", and then have flac2all "workers" connect to it over a TCP connection.
+In other words, you can delegrate encoding tasks to multiple computers, each with multiple cores.

+In many ways it is the progression of the original multiprocess flac2all, which would allow you use all CPUs on your machine.
+Now you can use multiple machines (each with multiple CPUs) to transcode in parallel.

 ## Dependencies
-* Python >2.7
+* Python >= 3.6
 * Flac

 ## Optional dependencies
+* ZeroMQ (for clustering)
 * Lame: for mp3 support
 * Opus-tools: for opus support
 * Vorbis-tools: for ogg support
-* neroAAC and/or fdk-aac for AAC support
+* fdk-aac for AAC support

 ## Packages for Distros